pimpale/todo-app/README.md

     or an unfavorable outcome (which subtracts utils from the user).

 * **Tasks**: Something the user can do with a resource.
-    Tasks are usually generated automatically, but they can be moved by the user if necessary.
-    They can also be manually created by the user.
-    There is a one to one relation between Goals and Tasks.
+    A task is an instantiation of a goal at a time on a calendar.
+    Goals don't have a fixed time by definition, only a a time-utility distribution.
+    If a goal's execution is preempted, then there may be multiple tasks for one goal.
+    If a goal is dropped, then there may be zero tasks for that goal.

 * **Event**: Events are primarily there for compatibility when importing other programs' data.
     They don't carry any metadata, just a name, time and description.
-    Events can be used to record the actual usage of resource in the past.
+    Events can be generated from tasks, once they disappear into the past.
-    Thus, events are not necessarily linked to goals.
+    However, events are not necessarily linked to goals.
-    This is used for the user to do time tracking.

 ## Thoughts on Scheduling
 Here we'll discuss some critical ideas and tools we need to effectively schedule tasks.